 Data Protection Impact Assessment

-v1.0 · Signed 18 April 2026 · Next review 18 April 2027
+v1.1 · Signed 19 June 2026 · Next review 19 June 2027

 This is a summary of the DPIA LESSO Ltd has carried out for the processing performed by Mrs J, the LESSO AI assistant.
 We publish the summary because procurement diligence by a school's DPO should not need to start with a request for one.
 The internal long-form DPIA is available to controller customers on request to support@lesso.co.uk.

 This document follows the structure recommended by the ICO and addresses the AI-specific points raised in the ICO Generative AI consultation series and in Article 35(3) UK GDPR.
+It has been updated to reflect the Data (Use and Access) Act 2025 (DUAA 2025) and to cover the batch assessment marking workflow introduced in the LESSO platform.

 1. Description of processing